YevgeniyEngineer/LiDAR-Processing-V2/README.md

 }
 ```

-Restart DockerRestart the Docker service to apply these configuration changes:
+Restart the Docker service to apply these configuration changes:

 ```bash
 sudo systemctl restart docker